Database connections

 When using database connections in a CloverDX Server project, all database connectivity is performed server-side.
 One of the benefits is that database servers accessible from CloverDX Server can be also used from within CloverDX Designer. |

 Database connections can be internal or external (shared).
-Internal database connection can be converted to external and vice versa.
+An internal database connection can be converted to external and vice versa.

 Database connection properties dialog is described in Database connection properties.

-Access password can be encrypted.
+Access passwords can be encrypted.
 See Encryption of access password.

 Remember that you can also create a database table directly from metadata.
 See Create database table from metadata.